stackbit-projects/famous-apple-0850e/src/pages/index.md

 title: Home
 sections:
   - type: hero_section
-    title: This Is A Big Hero Headline
+    title: Sell your produce with MSP.
     content: >
       Organo India is on the mission to transform India’s Agri ecosystem digitally while ensuring transparent & fair returns to farmers &